 The monument of Eggert Ólafsson

-According to Landnáma - the Book of Settlement in Iceland - chapter 29, Ingjaldur Alfarinsson settled here at Ingjaldshóll.
+According to Landnámabók - the Book of Settlement in Iceland, chapter 29, Ingjaldur Alfarinsson settled here at Ingjaldshóll.
 You can also read about the settlers of the Snæfellsnes peninsula in the Saga of Bárður Snæfellsás, which is a really interesting read (Ingjaldur is mentioned in chapter 8).

-I have written a special travel-blog about Báður Snæfellsás - the mythical Protector of the Snæfellsnes peninsula.
+I have written another travel blog about Báður Snæfellsás - the mythical Protector of the Snæfellsnes peninsula.

 Ingjaldshólskirkja church

-What many might not know is that Christopher Columbus seems to have stayed at Ingjaldshóll during the winter of 1477-78.
-But as is well known then Icelanders, Leif the Lucky, were the first Caucasian people to discover America or Vínland, and the first Caucasian child born in America was Icelandic.
+Christopher Columbus seems to have stayed at Ingjaldshóll during the winter of 1477-78.
+But as is well known, the Icelander Leif the Lucky was the first Caucasian to discover America or Vínland, and the first Caucasian child born in America was Icelandic.

-Columbus apparently knew about this voyage and wanted to get some information and tips about the Viking voyages before starting on his own journey west.
+Did Columbus know about this voyage and want to get information and tips about the Viking voyages before starting on his own journey west?

 Ingjaldshólskirkja church and the parish house

-I saw the painting through the window but will phone ahead next time I visit this area and ask them to show me both the painting and the church.
+I saw the painting through the window, but next time I visit this area, I am going to phone ahead and ask them to show me both the painting and the church.

 The view-dial at Háholt - protecting myself from the attacks of the Arctic tern

-When my husband was photographing the view-dial from every corner and every angle I could see the Arctic tern attacking him at great speed like fighter planes.
-He was using my "good" camera and I only had one small one and took photos of him while I was hiding inside our car.
-These birds are so fast that they came out as white rays in my photo below :)
+While my husband was photographing the view-dial from every angle, I could see the Arctic terns attacking him at high speed, like fighter planes.
+He was using my "good" camera, and I only had one small one, so I took photos of him while I was hiding inside our car.
+These birds are so fast that they appear as white rays in my photo below :)

 My husband photographing the view-dial at Háholt